 It is necessary to write for permission before visiting the garden.

-over 2 years by Joyce Pearl Jones, MS 5 / 5This garden is mentioned in the incredible Dream Window: Reflections on the Japanese Garden.
+almost 3 years by Joyce Pearl Jones, MS 5 / 5This garden is mentioned in the incredible Dream Window: Reflections on the Japanese Garden.
 An amazing documentary put out by the Smithsonian Institute in 1992.
 I discovered this garden in this video in 2009 while recovering from surgery and the inner vision of the Moss garden sustain my hope.

 almost 5 years by Anonymous 4 / 5This is an amazing place I went to see it last year.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.